SkywardAI/.github/profile/README.md

 # Welcome to SkywardAI 🚀

 SkywardAI is an open-source community dedicated to developing efficient and specialized AI models.
-Founded by passionate students from RMIT University Melbourne, our mission is to create high-performing AI solutions that prioritize accessibility, efficiency, and sustainability.
+Founded by [Bowen](https://github.com/Aisuko) from RMIT University Melbourne, our mission is to create high-performing AI solutions that prioritize accessibility, efficiency, and sustainability.
 We empower users to run advanced AI models on consumer-grade hardware while supporting cloud-native deployment.

 **The community is inspired by an open-source OpenAI alternative API  [LocalAI](https://github.com/mudler/LocalAI).**